gsalaman/astro_notes/journal.md

 Going to a 1s shutter speed gave me some streak at prime focus.
 At 100ms shutter speed, you could only sometimes barely get Titan.

+## Seeing notes
+After post-processing most images, it's obvious the seeing isn't as good as it was a couple nights ago.
+Still, got a couple decent jupiters...but the cassini division doesn't "pop" on saturn...and the mars details are a little fuzzy.

+## M31
+Grabbed this before the moon came up...but after playing with the image, it's obvious that light-pollution is gonna be the limiting factor.  <sigh>

+*****

 # 9-28-20 First tries with "just camera" plus bonus planets and moon
 ## Summary